aria-ml/dataeval/docs/source/concepts/DatasetBias.md

 the proportion of unique values in a factor.
-Discreteness is a statement about a factor's support rather than a promise that the support is small, so a numeric factor that reads as discrete but takes more distinct values than the sample can fill — pixel areas, timestamps, identifiers — is binned as well, against the same budget a histogram would use.
+Discreteness is a statement about a factor's support rather than a promise that the support is small, so a numeric factor that reads as discrete but takes more distinct values than the sample can fill — pixel areas, timestamps, or a non-reserved identifier-like column — is binned as well, against the same budget a histogram would use.
 Without that, the contingency table would hold more cells than there are observations to fill them.
-A non-numeric factor has no line to place edges on, so it keeps one category per distinct value however many there are; a string identifier column is best dropped from the metadata rather than measured.
+A non-numeric factor has no line to place edges on, so it keeps one category per distinct value however many there are; a near-unique string column that is not a reserved id is best dropped from the metadata rather than measured.
+The datum's own `id` never reaches this question: it is a reserved identifier carried on the `item_id` column, validated unique, and excluded from the factor set.

 ```{note}
 Both directions are adjusted for chance, so a factor with many unique values no